curityio/react-native-haapi-example/README.md

 ## 6. Use Passkey Logins

 Passkeys require hosting of an assets document at a trusted internet HTTPS URL.\
-One way to do so is to re-run the deployment so that the Curity Identity Server uses an ngrok URL.
+One way to enable that is to re-run the deployment and use an ngrok URL for the Curity Identity Server.

 On iOS, first edit the `start-idsvr.sh` script to set your Apple details and use a unique bundle identifier.\
-Then open the `ios` folder in Xcode and configure the same details there, along with your Apple signing certificate.
+Open the `ios` folder in Xcode and configure the same details and use your Apple signing certificate.

 ```bash
 export APPLE_TEAM_ID='MYTEAMID'